 Excuse #7 – ‘I can’t afford it!’

-During times of extreme financial hardship, making a Will may seem like the last thing to spend money on.
+During times of extreme financial hardship, making a Will may seem like the last thing on which to spend money.
 But it is worth investigating whether you need one before discounting this altogether.
-Throughout this book, we’ll compare different methods for drawing up a Will, so you can make an informed decision.

 It is always best to seek professional advice when preparing a Will document for yourself and your family.
 Homevisitwills sends a representative to you, at home or at work, for an initial consultation to capture key information for your Will – consultations can be after normal hours if necessary.
 Lawyers then prepare a Will for you and you can ask the lawyer for specific legal advice.
 This doesn’t have to be an expensive process and Homevisitwills has several Will packages to choose from.